-In the semester before their final semester, the academic advising office will give students preliminary notice of their credit status for graduation.
-Students take part in planning the commencement program, including distributing the announcements and voting for their graduation speaker.
+In the semester before their final semester, the student's academic advisor will give students preliminary notice of their credit status for graduation.
 If you have an outstanding balance on your account you will not receive your diploma until all financial obligations to the College have been met.